detekoi/compact-chat-overlay/README.md

 4. Customize the appearance using the available options.
 5. Click "Save Settings" to apply your changes.

-**Important OBS Tip**: To access the settings while in OBS, you can either right-click the browser source in your Sources list and select "Interact", or use the "Interact" button located below the preview panel.
+**Important OBS Tip**: To access the settings while in OBS, you can either use the "Interact" button located below the preview panel, or right-click the browser source in your Sources list and select "Interact."
 This will open an interactive window where you can hover over the chat to reveal the settings gear icon.

 ## Settings Options

 ### Theme Carousel
 Browse through available themes with a visual interface:
-- Use the **◀** and **▶** buttons to cycle through themes
+- Use the **◀** and **▶** buttons to cycle through themes.
-- See theme names displayed clearly
+- See theme names displayed clearly.
-- Preview each theme in real-time before applying
+- Preview each theme in real-time before applying.
-- Quickly find themes with background images that match your stream's style
+- Find your previous AI-generated themes.

 ### AI Theme Generator
 Create a completely custom theme by entering a prompt describing any game, mood, or aesthetic using Google Gemini 2.0 Flash Image Generation.
 - Example prompts: "Minecraft dungeons", "80s synthwave", "pastel kawaii", "dark fantasy RPG"
-- AI automatically generates coordinated colors, fonts, and background images
+- AI automatically generates coordinated colors, fonts, and background images.
-- Background images are optimized for chat overlay usage
+- Background images are optimized for chat overlay usage.
-- Option to disable background image generation for accessibility or performance
+- Option to disable background image generation for accessibility or preference.
-- Generated themes appear at the top of your themes list for easy access
+- Generated themes appear at the top of your themes list for easy access.

 ### Display Mode
 Choose between Window mode (traditional chat window) or Popup mode (toast notifications).

 ### Theme Selection
 Choose from expanded theme options:
-- **Default Dark**: Classic dark theme with neutral gray border
+- **Default Dark**: Classic dark theme with neutral gray border.
-- **Default Light**: Bright theme with subtle light border
+- **Default Light**: Bright theme with subtle light border.
-- **Natural**: Earthy, warm tones for cozy streams
+- **Natural**: Earthy, warm tones for cozy streams.
-- **Transparent Dark**: Borderless display for minimal interference
+- **Transparent Dark**: Borderless display for minimal interference.
-- **Sakura Pink**: Vibrant pink accents for a playful look
+- **Sakura Pink**: Vibrant pink accents for a playful look.
-- **Cyberpunk Night**: Bold neon colors with a futuristic feel
+- **Cyberpunk Night**: Bold neon colors with a futuristic feel.

 ### Color Options
-- **Background Color**: Adjust color with easy presets (Dark, Light, Natural, None, Pink, Cyber) and precise opacity control (0-100%)
+- **Background Color**: Adjust color with easy presets (Dark, Light, Natural, None, Pink, Cyber) and precise opacity control (0-100%).
-- **Background Image**: Control background image opacity separately from background color
+- **Background Image**: Control background image opacity separately from background color.
-- **Border**: Change border color using theme-specific presets (Dark, Light, Wood, Rose, Mint, None)
+- **Border**: Change border color using theme-specific presets (Dark, Light, Wood, Rose, Mint, None).
-- **Text**: Set message text color with expanded preset options (Light, Dark, Brown, Berry, Teal)
+- **Text**: Set message text color with expanded preset options (Light, Dark, Brown, Berry, Teal).
-- **Username Colors**: Choose whether to use Twitch's colors or your custom color presets (Purple.tv, Forest, Amber, Magenta, Neon)
+- **Username Colors**: Choose whether to use Twitch's colors or your custom color presets (Purple.tv, Forest, Amber, Magenta, Neon).

 ### Border & Effect Options
-- **Corner Roundness**: Choose from Sharp (0px), Subtle (8px), Rounded (16px), or Pill (24px) corner styles
+- **Corner Roundness**: Choose from Sharp (0px), Subtle (8px), Rounded (16px), or Pill (24px) corner styles.
-- **Shadow**: Add depth with None, Soft, Simple 3D, Intense 3D, or Sharp shadow presets
+- **Shadow**: Add depth with None, Soft, Simple 3D, Intense 3D, or Sharp shadow presets.

 ### Font Options
 Select from various fonts including: